- fussiness and crying

 The most common complication of DI is dehydration.
 It is important to recognize the symptoms of dehydration:

 Electrolyte imbalance can also occur.
 The symptoms of this include:

-In dipsogenic DI you may drink too much water, which can lead to water intoxication.
-In extremely rare cases, this can lead to brain damage because it lowers the sodium concentration in your body.
+Patients with dipsogenic DI may drink too much water, which can lead to water intoxication.
+In extremely rare cases, this can lead to brain damage because it lowers the sodium concentration in the body.